 The product is built to have as few potential questions as possible, but as with any product, there will be issues.
 Unlike other website builders – or even self-hosted software at a hosting company – there’s no single support contact at Blogger.

-Any issues that you might have have to be solved via Google search, DIY troubleshooting and support forums.
+Any issues that you might encounter have to be solved via Google search, DIY troubleshooting, and support forums.

 Blogger’s total focus on blogging is a strength and a serious weakness.
 The product sticks to traditional blogging even now that many blogs have evolved into regularly updated websites that promote content via social feeds.